ranjanrai12/angular-prep/src/app/theory/angular/interview-question.md

 #### If i want to deploy my angular project to prod what are the things need to do with the project.

+#### What is CORS ? - `completed`

+Ans: It's a security feature in browser, It Happen when your website tries to get data from a different domain, and that domain doesn't allow it.

 #### If asked to design a new project what are steps need to take.
 How do we organise the module.

+Ans:

+- Requirements Gathering
+- Project Planning
+- Set Up the Development Environment
+- Define the Project Structure

+  Organizing Modules

+  - Core Module
+  - Shared Module
+  - Feature Modules
+  - Routing Module

+#### What are data binding ? - `completed`

 #### How angular bootstraping works - `completed`